 Learn something new every day More Info... by email

 The classic bootlegger's turn is best performed in a car with manual transmission, but a version of the maneuver is still possible with an automatic transmission.
-A bootlegger's turn is very rough on tires, suspension systems and steering gears, so some experts suggest using less-than-pristine cars for practice sessions.
+It is very rough on tires, suspension systems and steering gears, so some experts suggest using less-than-pristine cars for practice sessions.
 Cars similar to a primary vehicle can also be rented, although declaring your intentions to the rental agent is not suggested.
-To perform a bootlegger's turn, you should have a clear stretch of flat asphalt or dirt track available.
-Some stunt drivers recommend overinflating the rear tires slightly for better results, somewhere around 45-50 pounds per square inch (psi).
+To perform the turn, you should have a clear stretch of flat asphalt or dirt track available.
+Some stunt drivers recommend overinflating the rear tires slightly for better results, somewhere around 45-50 pounds per square inch (PSI).

 To begin the bootlegger's turn, decide which direction to turn the steering wheel.
 In general, it's best to turn in the direction of the opposite driving lane.
-In the United States, a driver performing a bootlegger's turn should ideally steer to the left.
-When performed perfectly, a bootlegger's turn allows the car to reverse direction within the space of a two-lane highway.
+In the United States, a driver should ideally steer to the left.
+When performed perfectly, this maneuver allows the car to reverse direction within the space of a two-lane highway.

 Accelerate the vehicle until you reach a minimum speed of 40 mph (approximately 55 kph).
 Some experts suggest slower speeds will suffice, but you must generate significant forward momentum at this point.
 Once you've reached your desired speed, you'll need to make a series of aggressive maneuvers in a very short amount of time.